 At the end of tenure of the award, you will be contacted by NSERC to comment on your experience.
 A message with instructions for completing the report will be sent to the e-mail address indicated in your application.
 Notify email@example.com if your contact information changes.

 In order to be reimbursed by NSERC, organizations will be contacted by NSERC to confirm the payments made to the student and to obtain comments on the company’s experience.
 At the end of the tenure of the award, a message with instructions for completing the report and requesting reimbursement will be sent to the e-mail address of the company representative indicated in the application.
 Notify firstname.lastname@example.org if this contact information changes.

 Organizations will not be reimbursed if the response described above is received more than two months after the end of the IUSRA.

 NSERC may approve a travel allowance for the actual costs you incur to get to your host organization’s work location and back.
-The allowance is based on the economy air fare between the university at which you are registered and the organization.
+The allowance is based on the economy air fare between the postsecondary institution at which you are registered and the organization.
 Note that travel allowances are taxable.

 To apply for a travel allowance, contact email@example.com to obtain the Travel Claim Form.
 The completed form must be sent, along with your original receipts, to the Finance Division at NSERC.

 Note: Frequent flyer points will not be reimbursed.